DallanQ/race_for_the_galaxy/Manual.md

 Bonus: draw a card after placing a world.

 > Icon of a transparent circle with a black border and 5 inside, beside the icon is aother icon of a white hexagon with 3 inside.
-The icon represents VPs
+The icon represents VPs.

 Worlds are worth victory points.